zadjii-msft/CppWinRT-Modules-Experiments/scenarios/README.md

 * 📝: In progress
 * ✔: Complete, works.
 * ❌: Authored, with errors
+* ⚠️: Complete, works, but with a cppwinrt patch.
 * 🛑: blocked on finishing for some reason

 * [x] I made an absolutely stupid choice with the naming here.